-\end{coro} \Cref{coro1-1} analyzes the case with an increasing $\lambda=\Theta(T^{\frac{1}{4}})$, we show that SDMGrad converges to a stationary point of the objective $L_0(\theta)=\sum_{i}\widetilde w_i L_i(\theta)$ with an improved sample complexity.
+\end{coro} \Cref{coro1-1} analyzes the case with an increasing $\lambda=\Theta(T^{\frac{1}{2}})$.
+We show that SDMGrad converges to a stationary point of the objective $L_0(\theta)=\sum_{i}\widetilde w_i L_i(\theta)$ with an improved sample complexity, but with a worse constant-level CA distance.
 This justifies the flexibility of our framework that the $\lambda$ can balance the worst local improvement of individual objectives and the target objective $L_0(\theta)$.